WSLS Surveyors' Institute

 Exhibitor Opportunities

-As we did in 2021 and 2022, we will be doing booth reservations online only.
+As we have done the past few years, we will be doing booth reservations online only.
 Booth reservation applications can be found on the WSLS.org/Store

 We recommend that you make your personal room reservations as early as possible.
 Rooms are only available at the reduced rate until December 24, 2022 or the resort is sold out.
 Please reserve your room as soon as possible.
 UWSP Continuing Education, the Conference Planning Team, and WSLS do not have control over Kalahari policies or room rates once the room block expires or fills to capacity.